ceramicnetwork/.github/OVERVIEW.md

 ### Databases

 **Integrate a Unified, User-Mangaged Access Control System**: Make your database's access control system compatible with Ceramic 3IDs so users can manage their information stored across all databases with a single identity and allow different applications to access their information.
-Ceramic will first support IPFS-based peer-to-peer databases OrbitDB and Textile.
+Ceramic will first support IPFS-based peer-to-peer databases [OrbitDB](https://github.com/orbitdb/orbit-db) and [Textile](https://github.com/textileio).

 ### Services

-**Offer Shared, Collaborative Access Services**: Offer Ceramic-compatible services and list your infrastructure on the Ceramic network to allow various users and applications to gather the information required to interact with your service even if they're not your direct customers.
-This includes routing information, service agreements, and possibly even payment terms.
+**Offer Open, Shared Access Services**: Offer Ceramic-compatible services and list your infrastructure on the Ceramic network to allow others to interact with your service even if they're not your direct customers.

 ### Applications